 His teacher was Suzuki Goro, and Nakayama also studied with Kajiwara Takeo.
 Nakayama began playing go with his maternal grandfather in Nagano Prefecture at age 13 (1945) at nine stone handicap.
 By the end of the summer, Nakayama held white.
 His strength continued to increase until he was the strongest player in Nagano.
 He moved to Tokyo to continue his go studies.
 At age 21, he began studying with Suzuki Goro.
 Each year he took the professional examination, passing just before his 30th birthday (1962).
 Since then he has defied the common perception that professionals reach their peak strength early in life.
 Each decade he has gained a rank, reaching 6-dan in 1992.

-Nakayama was awarded the Okura Prize, for spreading and promotion of go, in 2004 and the Kido Go Promotion Award in 1996.
+Nakayama was awarded the Award of Merit for Go Promotion in 1996 and the Okura Prize, for spreading and promotion of go, in 2004.

 A second edition of his popular book The Treasure Chest Enigma was published by Slate and Shell late in 2005.
 Additionally, Schaak En Gowinkel Het Paard lists the book as being currently available in English.
 One of the amazing essays of that book suggests that Nakayama's memorization ability is not really extraordinary for a pro.
 This book is now also available in German (Die Schatztruhe published by Brett und Stein Verlag).

-Nakayama was well known as one of the professionals that most toured the West to spread and teach Go.
+Nakayama was well known as one of the professionals that most toured the West to spread and teach Go, starting from 1982.
 A delightful person, he was always ready to play amateurs.
 He was never hard-spoken when confronted with stupid mistakes, but was known to always say something encouraging, like: "Ah!
 New Joseki, neh?!", or: "Oohh!
 Strooong move!
 But maybe... this (playing his move...) better!!!"

 At the 2006 US Go Congress, Nakayama announced that he would not be returning next year due to family health considerations (although he was able to return the following year, which was indeed his final US Congress visit).
 Nakayama taught, lectured and entertained at each US Go Congress.